quicwg/base-drafts/draft-ietf-quic-recovery.md

 * Packets that contain only ACK and ACK_ECN frames do not count toward congestion control limits and are not considered in-flight.
 Note that this means PADDING frames cause packets to contribute toward bytes in flight without directly causing an acknowledgment to be sent.
-The rest of this document uses "ACK frames" to refer to both ACK and ACK_ECN frames.

 ## Relevant Differences Between QUIC and TCP